Takezooo/Takezooo/README.md

 **`(Student) (Web Dev)`**

 Hi, I'm Dave Jornales, and you can call me Dave or Takezo.
 I'm a graduating student at the Technological University of the Philippines, taking a Bachelor of Science in Information Systems.
-I am interested in the vast technology within cybersecurity, and my communication and programming skills can help organizations achieve their security goals.
-I value protecting organizations and people, and I'm eager to learn and apply my abilities to ensure the safety and integrity of their systems.
+My strong verbal communication, programming, and leadership skills, combined with my commitment to protecting organizations and people, drive my interest in the expansive technological landscape of cybersecurity.
+I am eager to apply my abilities to ensure secure information flow and develop effective solutions that support the security goals of any organization.

 <p align="center">
     <a href="https://www.facebook.com/davemartin.jornales" target="_blank">